BSidesPDX/bsidespdx.org/events/2022/COVID19_Policy.md

 If you are not able to attend due to health reasons or your inability to comply with this policy, please contact <a href="mailto:info@bsidespdx.org?subject=Requesting a refund">info@bsidespdx.org</a> to request a refund for your registration.
 Refunds may be granted at our discretion.

 # Questions:
-If you have any questions or concerns about this policy, please reach out to info@bsidespdx.org
+If you have any questions or concerns about this policy, please reach out to <a href="mailto:info@bsidespdx.org?subject=Policy Concerns">info@bsidespdx.org</a>